-Bright Smile Dental Care Offers Top-of-the-Line Rialto and Chino CA Dentures
+Bright Smile Dental Care Offers Top-of-the-Line Chino CA Dentures

 Denture Basics: Information for First-Time Denture Wearers

 We all hope our natural teeth will last a lifetime.
 Despite certain situations and unexpected circumstances, dental professionals like the ones at Bright Smile Dental Care offer a number of options to completely restore your smile, returning its oral function and appearance.
 Thanks to advances in polymer science, the large majority of dentures that we provide for our patients are now made with extremely high-quality, durable plastic, and are stronger, more comfortable, and natural-looking than before.
 Trust us, our Chino CA dentures are more reliable than your grandmother's old pair!

 A wide variety of dentures is available for individuals who are missing some or all of their teeth.
 Complete dentures replace all of the teeth on the upper and/or lower jaw and rest on the gums that cover the jawbone.
 These dentures can be made more secure when attached to one or more tooth roots (overdenture) or to dental implants (implant overdenture).
 Some implant overdentures can be removed by the wearer and others can be removed only by a dental practitioner.

 Partial dentures replace only some of the teeth and attach to the remaining natural teeth with clasps or mechanical components known as attachments (precision and semi-precision partial dentures, also called attachment partial dentures).
 We will help you decide what type of denture and treatment plan are best for you.

 Denture Types Defined

 - Conventional dentures: Replace all missing teeth in a jaw and rest on the gum tissue